Eirinintz/Public-library-internship-Sparta/week-01/week-01-report.md

 ## 4️⃣ Apache HTTP Server Setup (Without XAMPP/WAMP)

+**Apache**:
-**Apache** is one of the most widely used web servers globally and serves as the backbone for running PHP applications in a stable, production-style environment.
-In this project, Apache is used to process and serve PHP pages directly from the local machine, creating a fully functional local web server setup.
+- is one of the most widely used web servers globally and serves as the backbone for running PHP applications in a stable, production-style environment
+- In this project, Apache is used to process and serve PHP pages directly from the local machine, creating a fully functional local web server setup

 ## Installation Steps:
 ### 1. Download Apache